Ankurkr96/snake_game/README.md

 # snake_game
 ------------------------------
-this snake is designed using python GUI.
+This snake_game is designed using python GUI tool Tkinter.

 To run this program :
   Download the source code : github.com/Ankurkr96/snake_game